 - Develop the Conformity Determination Report corresponding with the 2055 MTP.
 (MPO, TDOT, KYTC, IAC) - Make amendments and administrative modifications to the 2050 MTP as needed.
-(MPO) - Work with TDOT and KYTC to advance Federal and State priorities, Complete Street policies, and programs within the adopted MTP.
-(MPO, TDOT, KYTC) - Develop a Mobility Study.
-(MPO, TDOT, KYTC) - ➤ Evaluate the existing and future conditions of the transportation system within the MPO area; such as system preservation and maintenance, roadway safety, bike/pedestrian systems, land development patterns, land use and growth strategies, connectivity, congestion and system performance with assistance from consultant services.
+(MPO) - ➤ Work with TDOT and KYTC to advance Federal and State priorities, Complete Street policies, and programs within the adopted MTP.
+(MPO, TDOT, KYTC) - Develop a Mobility Study through a consultant for walkability, bike lanes and connectivity in sidewalks/bike lanes.
+(MPO, TDOT, KYTC) - Evaluate the existing and future conditions of the transportation system within the MPO area; such as system preservation and maintenance, roadway safety, bike/pedestrian systems, land development patterns, land use and growth strategies, connectivity, congestion and system performance with assistance from consultant services.
 (MPO, TDOT, KYTC) - ➤ Evaluate the existing and future demographics such as population and employment trends and forecasts, economic development, financial revenue and revenue forecasts through consultant services.
-(MPO, TDOT, KYTC) - Perform an environmental justice analysis through consultant services.
 (MPO, TDOT, KYTC) - Coordinate with KYTC in the District with 2055 MTP development.
 (MPO, KYTC) - ➤ Report on MTP project time frames and cost throughout the development of the 2055 MTP to the MPO Executive Board, stakeholders, local government agencies, and public at the quarterly MPO meetings, County Commission, City Council, Planning Commission and other various committees.
-(MPO) - ➤ Assist TDOT and KYTC with updates to the Statewide Long-Range Plan through coordination of activities.
+(MPO) - Assist TDOT and KYTC with updates to the Statewide Long-Range Plan through coordination of activities.
 (MPO, TDOT, KYTC) - Make administrative modifications to the 2050 MTP performance measures section with revised TDOT's and KYTC's performance measure targets as needed.
 (MPO, TDOT, KYTC)